Cassava Sciences Inc. (SAVA) is set to bring smile on the investors face as Analysts sets mean Target price of $94.20

 Cassava Sciences Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $117.54 on 02/04/21, with the lowest value was $6.78 for the same time period, recorded on 01/04/21.

-The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 1651769 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 2823996 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for SAVA is recording 0.00 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.00.